 If a working toolchain is already installed for a given architecture, it is possible to use this instead of building an OSELAS Toolchain.
-A pre-built cortex-a9 toolchain is available from the PHYTEC FTP [Here].
 Do note that since external toolchains have not been tested it is possible that they may not work properly across all environments.